nasttolm/hw05_final/README.md

 # Yatube
 Yandex educational project.
 Python Developer course (backend).
 ### Description
-A blog for reading and writing.
-It uses SQL-lite database and Django ORM for accessing it.
-The registration, authorization and password change has been implemented.
-The main functionality has been developed: creating your own page, adding posts with pictures, editing and deleting them.
-Added groups of posts, comments and subscriptions to other users.
-The ability to display posts of individual groups, authors subscribed to by the user, and user posts in the feed has been implemented.
+A blog which uses SQL-lite database and Django ORM for accessing it.
+The functions of registration, authorization and password change have been implemented, as well as creating your own page, adding posts with pictures, editing and deleting them, creating groups with posts, commenting and following other users.
+Display of posts of particular groups, authors the user follows, and user’s own posts in the feed has been enabled.
 Test coverage (Unittest) has been implemented.
 ### Social network for publishing personal diaries.
 Users will be able to visit other people's pages, subscribe to authors and comment on their posts.
 ### Technologies